Ram-Ramadoss/catch-22/README.md

 [![logo](https://raw.githubusercontent.com/tramadoss/catch-22/master/catch22/webapp/assets/logo.png)](https://tramadoss.github.io/catch-22/catch22/webapp/index.html)

 ## Definitions and Data Sources
-Coalition: List of all groups and people who either support or oppose Prop 22 but do not necessarily contribute money to supporting/opposing Prop 22
+Endorsers/Coalition: List of all groups and people who either support or oppose Prop 22 but do not necessarily contribute money to supporting/opposing Prop 22.
 <br/>Committee: Official groups formed to support or oppose ballot measures, financial contributions received and spent by these groups are publicly available data.
 <br/>Contributors: List of all groups and people who financially support the coalitions to support or oppose Prop 22

 Contributor data was collected from: http://cal-access.sos.ca.gov/Campaign/Measures/
 <br/>Coalition lists were gathered from each coalition's website: